It is no laughing matter when a Maine Coon starts biting you!

 Some Maine Coons will bite because they are trying to exert their dominance, whether it be over another cat or towards their owners.

 Although dominance is less likely to be the reason why your Maine Coon cat bites you, you still need to rule this possibility out.

 10. Kitten Biting

 All Maine Coon kittens go through a biting stage, where they will explore the world around them using their natural instincts of biting, scratching, clawing, or pouncing.

-Therefore, if you find your kitten is regularly biting you, or destroying the furniture in your home, firmly say “no” and then give them a chewable cat toy to play with.
+Therefore, if you find your kitten is regularly biting you or destroying the furniture in your home, firmly say “no” and then give them a chewable cat toy to play with.

 This article highlights the top 10 reasons why your Maine Coon cat bites you.
 As you can see, there are plenty of different triggers that might cause a cat to start biting you.

-If you don’t think any of these key reasons account for your Maine Coon cats biting behaviour, you might be dealing with Maine Coon aggression.
+If you don’t think any of these key reasons account for your Maine Coon cat biting behavior, you might be dealing with Maine Coon aggression.